Now Accepting GRE Scores!

 "As a wife and mom, I was nervous about balancing law school with family life.
 But the faculty and administration at Loyola treated me like a professional from day one.
 From the first day I started classes, I felt like a lawyer.
 Now that I am working as an attorney, my family is much better off.
 I am so glad i took this step."

 Darrinisha wanted more than just a degree.
 She wanted an experience that would help her grow in a place where she felt at home.
 At Loyola, she has found a welcoming staff and students who are advocates for justice, as well as for one another.
 Today, she serves as the vice president of the Black Law Student Association and as an SBA mentor.

 Experience It for Yourself

 There are several ways you can experience the diverse culture of Loyola Law and of the City of New Orleans.

-Open House dates are scheduled for the Spring and Fall of each year.
+Open House dates are scheduled for November 12, January 7, and January 21

-Admission to Loyola is based on a number of factors, including the applicant’s academic record, LSAT score, work and life experience, and personal statement.
+Admission to Loyola is based on a number of factors, including the applicant’s academic record, LSAT or GRE score, work and life experience, and personal statement.

 Financing Law School

 The Office of Financial Aid will provide you with the tools and guidelines to help you obtain your law degree.
 We are available by email, phone or in person.